python-ellar/ellar-sql/docs/index.md

 EllarSQL is an SQL database module, leveraging the robust capabilities of [SQLAlchemy](https://www.sqlalchemy.org/) to seamlessly interact with SQL databases through Python code and objects.

-Engineered with precision, EllarSQL is meticulously designed to streamline the integration of **SQLAlchemy** within your Ellar application.
+EllarSQL is meticulously designed to streamline the integration of **SQLAlchemy** within your Ellar application.
 It introduces discerning usage patterns around pivotal objects such as **model**, **session**, and **engine**, ensuring an efficient and coherent workflow.